mavera12/EHR/Generic-Module-Framework:-Basics.md

 ## States

 [States](https://github.com/synthetichealth/synthea/wiki/Generic-Module-Framework%3A-States) are the core of a Generic Module Framework.
+There are two categories of states, _clinical_ and _control_. _Clinical_ states effect disease progression and care, while _control_ states effect flow control.
 Modules typically have many states.
 Common states includes `Encounter`, `ConditionOnset`, `Procedure`, and `MedicationOrder`.
 While `states` can have any string as a name, the best practice is to use `Upper_Snake_Case` for state names. **State names must be unique within the same module** but may conflict across modules.

 All states must minimally have a `type` identifying the type of state.